ACoAs – Set GOALS to MEET NEEDS (Part 3)

 • We may find positive qualities to emulate, but only with careful assessment & background research.
 THEY must be people:

-— who are actively living the qualities you admire and fir your values, not just talking a good game
+— who are actively living the qualities you admire and fit your values, not just talking a good game

 — you are genuinely similar to (not just matching damages).
 Just because someone else can do or be something does not mean you can or should want to!

 NO GUARANTEE: Being psychologically healthy does not prevent damaged people from trying to hurt us.
-We know that good people in the public eye are sometimes vilified, even killed!
+Also – we know there have been some good people in the public eye that have been vilified, even killed!

-Self-esteem + correct info are our best protection – recognizing the people who are very unwell & removing ourselves from them.
+Self-esteem + correct info are our best protection – recognizing the people who are very unwell & removing ourself from them.

 ACoAs Being Controlled (Part 1)